lucasbabur/WebsiteModel/README.md

 - **Firebase Integration** : Authentication and Firestore database interactions are handled with Firebase services.
 - **Theming** : Customizable theme configurations with ChakraUI for a consistent and modifiable design system.
 - **Sidebar Navigation** : Dynamic sidebar navigation in the application, leveraging React context for state management.
+- **Optimized Landing Page:** The initial landing page has almost perfect lighthouse scores in performance, SEO, accessibility and best practices.

 ## Directory Structure